kevinjdonohue/AntergosLinux/README.md

   * Battery Percentage on
   * Date on

-* = If I remember correctly, the Adwaita theme and Numix-Circle icons are NOT available in Antergos, so you'll need to download those.

 #### Dash to Dock Panel

 Here are the changes I made to the **Dash to Dock** panel in Gnome:

-* Decreased the Icon size limit -- between 32 and 48
+* Decreased the Icon size limit to 32
 * Turned off setting to use built-in theme; styled on my own
   * Shrink the dash on
   * Show windows counter indicators (yellow dot)